-A capacity is a limit for how many tickets you can sell of a group of ticket types.
+A capacity is a limit on how many tickets you can sell of a specific group of ticket types.
 For example if a venue capacity is 200, then you only want to sell 200 tickets of any type.
 Therefore 200 would be the capacity limit.

 Let's have a look at a specific example:

-You are having a concert where you want to sell two ticket types; "Child" and "Adult".
+You are having a concert and you want to sell two ticket types; "Child" and "Adult".
 You can have a maximum attendance of 200.
-How can you put your tickets up for sale so you do not have to split the ticket sales to 100 adult tickets and 100 child tickets?
+How can you put your tickets up for sale so that you do not have to designate the ticket sales to 100 adult tickets and 100 child tickets?

 If you set the capacity at 200, and add both the ticket types to this capacity, you will never exceed the set limit of 200.
 You could sell 100 in each ticket type, 200 in one and 0 in the other, and everything in-between.

-When you add the ticket types to a capacity you also set a limit on how many tickets of that specific type you want to sell.
-In the example above you would set the limit on both ticket types at 200 because you potentially want to sell 200 adult tickets.
+When you add the ticket types to a capacity you also need to set a limit on how many tickets of that specific type you want to sell.
+In the example above you would set the limit on both ticket types at 200 because you potentially want to sell 200 adult or 200 child tickets.

-Let's say you wanted to add a VIP package.
-This VIP package is still deducting from the 200 tickets available, however you can only sell 10 of these ticket types.
-Then you will add a ticket type named VIP in the same capacity as the other ticket types, but set a restriction of available tickets in the ticket type settings.
+Let's say you wanted to add a VIP package which is still deducted from the 200 tickets available in this capacity, however you only want to sell 10 of these ticket types.
+Here you will add a ticket type named VIP in the same capacity as the other ticket types, but set a restriction of available tickets to 10 in the ticket type settings.

 To create a capacity simply go to the Ticket types tab within the event you've created.